Musical language

 Musical languages are constructed languages based on musical sounds, which tend to incorporate articulation.
-Whistled languages are dependent on an underlying spoken languages and are used in various cultures as a means for communication over distance, or as secret codes.
+Whistled languages are dependent on underlying spoken languages and are used in various cultures as a means for communication over distance, or as secret codes.
 The mystical concept of a language of the birds tries to connect the two categories, since some authors of musical a priori languages have speculated about a mystical or primeval origin of the whistled languages.

 Constructed musical languages

 There are only a few language families as of now such as the Solresol language family, Moss language family, and Nibuzigu language family.

 The Solresol family is a family of a posteriori languages (usually English) where a sequence of 7 notes of the western C-Major scale or the 12 tone chromatic scale are used as phonemes.